 - Use unsweetened creamy natural peanut butter.

-- Try Sunbutter if needed for an allergy-friendly option.
-(Note: Only do this if your kids like the taste of Sunbutter!)
+- Try sunflower seed butter if needed for an allergy-friendly option.

 - Let set in the fridge for a bit before slicing